MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

       ![](../media/crtstr.png)

-1. From the Cloud Shell pane, run the following to register Microsoft.Insights and Microsoft.AlertsManagement resource providers.
+1. From the Cloud Shell pane, run the following to register Microsoft.
+Insights and Microsoft.AlertsManagement resource providers.

    ```powershell
    Register-AzResourceProvider -ProviderNamespace Microsoft.Insights